menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 the effects of bridges breaking down on all roads in Bangladesh > 25km.
 This transport model runs based on a multiple files:

 ## Files
 The overall file is called "EPA1352-G14-A3", it must contain 3 folders:

 The "model" folder with:
-* A3_model.py, see EPA1352-G14-A3/model/A3_model.py, which takes roads_data_processed_1503.csv as an input file that
+* A3_model.py, see EPA1352-G14-A3/model/A3_model.py, which takes fully_cleaned_data.csv as an input file that
   specifies the infrastructure model components to be generated.
 * A3_model_run.py, see EPA1352-G14-A3/model/A3_model_run.py, which runs the model and the experiments.
 * components.py, see EPA1352-G14-A3/model/components.py, which defines the various infrastructure components.